Skip links

 Battery is any willful and unlawful use of force or violence upon the person of another.
 Nev.
 Rev. Stat. § 200.481(1)(a).
 The classification of the offense—whether it is a misdemeanor, a category C felony, or a category B felony—depends on additional facts identified in § 200.481(2).
 The facts that determine whether the battery is a felony and, if so, the category of felony, include how the battery was committed (with or without a deadly weapon, or by strangulation); whether the battery was committed upon a person in a protected class of employment (a law enforcement officer, for example); the extent of any physical injury to the victim; and the defendant’s status as a probationer or prisoner. § 200.481(2).
 If the battery does not involve any of those facts, the offense is a misdemeanor. § 200.481(2)(a).
 But, for example, if the battery results in substantial bodily harm to the victim, the offense is a category C felony. § 200.481(2)(b)

 It’s very important that you contact a skilled Las Vegas assault lawyer if you’ve been accused of battery against any of the above professionals.
 Due to the enhanced penalties of a battery charge on protected professionals, you must take every opportunity to limit the consequences handed down in court.
 Without aggressive representation, you could face the maximum penalties for this crime which can significantly alter your life.
-To learn more about how we can help, contact the Spartacus Law Firm today for a free consultation.
+To learn more about how we can help, contact the Spartacus Law Firm today for a consultation.

 Misdemeanor Assault Penalties In Nevada